 Whoever controls Qbot has been very tactical about the recent improvements.
 They have focused on improving the efficiency of the overall code and operations while preserving core legacy code.

 When compared with previous iterations where the code was mostly sequential, Qbot’s current structure has become more multithreaded.
-The ability to run over 100 threads on an average machine now makes Qbot comparable to commercial software.
+The ability to run more than 100 threads on an average machine now makes Qbot comparable to commercial software.
 This kind of improvement showcases an increase in development skill level and was likely done to increase the malware’s efficiency; with the improvements in computing that have occurred over the last eight years, running concurrent processes is no longer a threat to the malware’s persistence.
 Older computers would slow down precipitously if a piece of malware were to run multiple processes at once; today’s computers have an excess of processing power that is not as affected.

 In light of the other improvements to efficiency, the section of code that creates random numbers (for use during encryption operations and to check whether or not Qbot is already installed on a machine) appears to have been retained in its original form.
 As such, this code provides clues as to the evolution of Qbot; unlike the new sections that have recently been added, this code was written by someone who likely had little experience with C (the language in which most of Qbot is written).
 The structure of this code is inefficient and written more in the structure of someone who is familiar with VisualBasic or Python.
 Qbot’s managers likely decided that the risk from updating this code would not be worth the effort to change it.
 Core to any piece of malware is the ability to detect whether or not it is already installed on a machine; running concurrent copies of the same malware on one system dramatically raises the chances that it will be detected.
 While this code is inefficient, it works as designed.